Kyuu-Ji/htb-write-up/luanne/write-up-luanne.md

 tar -zxvf /tmp/backups.tar.gz
 ```

-It contains the same files for the web server as before, but the _.htpasswd_ has a different hash than before:
+It contains the same files for the web server, but the _.htpasswd_ has a different hash than before:
 ```
 webapi_user:$1$6xc7I/LW$WuSQCS6n3yXsjPMSmwHDu.
 ```